Wreath products in the automorphism group of a full shift: A simpler construction that gives and some other groups

 Consider the alphabet $\{{>}, {<}, 1, 2\} \times \{1, 2, \ldots, k\}$.
 First, use the same rule as above to cut the sequence on the first track over $\{{>}, {<}, 1, 2\}$ into good runs.
 Then in each good run, on the second track over alphabet $\{1, 2, \ldots, k\}$, read maximal concatenations $w^n$ of the word $w = 1 2 \cdots k$.
 Cut the good word by these runs, including a full copy of $w$ on the left, and only the first $\ell$ letters in the rightmost good run.
 This forces good runs to be effectively of length $\ell \bmod k$.
 Now the generators with the same description as above (but with the new description of good runs) form the Neumann group. \end{proof}

-We note that the previous construction can also be performed in the topological full group $\llbracket \Sigma^\Z \rrbracket$ of $\Sigma^\Z$ for some alphabet $\Sigma$ (and therefore any nontrivial alphabet \cite{Sa21c}), by for a single arithmetic progression defining good runs to consist of maximal powers of the word $w = 12 \cdots (2n) \in \{1, \ldots, 2n\}^{2n}$, and using the origin of the configuration as the head position (using odd and even positions instead of the symbol $s \in \{1, 2\}$ to determine whether we are on the top or bottom track of track of the conveyor belt).
+We note that the previous construction can also be performed in the topological full group $\llbracket \Sigma^\Z \rrbracket$ of $\Sigma^\Z$ for some alphabet $\Sigma$ (and therefore any nontrivial alphabet \cite{Sa21c}), by for a single arithmetic progression defining good runs to consist of maximal powers $w^n$ of the word $w = 12 \cdots (2k) \in \{1, \ldots, 2k\}^{2k}$ and dropping $2(n - \ell)$ positions on the right, and using the origin of the configuration as the head position (using odd and even positions instead of the symbol $s \in \{1, 2\}$ to determine whether we are on the top or bottom track of track of the conveyor belt).
 To get multiple arithmetic progressions, one can simply use finitely many disjoint alphabets.